-The OAUTH2 protocol is enforced by checking the identity of the TPP during the OAUTH2 procedures through the TPP's eIDAS certificate, based on MTLS draft (https://datatracker.ietf.org/doc/draft-ietf-oauth-mtls/).
+The OAUTH2 protocol is enforced by checking the identity of the TPP during the OAUTH2 procedures through the TPP's eIDAS certificate, based on MTLS (https://datatracker.ietf.org/doc/rfc8705/).

 This enforcement is obtained by the mandatory provisioning by the TPP of a [client_id] field within all OAUTH2 request.
 This [client_id] must match, directly or not, with the Authorisation Number located within the TPP's eIDAS certificate and this match must be checked by the ASPSP for each OAUTH2 request.